mathetos/tldrwp/readme.txt

 1. Upload the `tldrwp` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Install and activate the AI Services plugin
+3. Install and activate the WordPress AI plugin
-4. Configure your AI platform in AI Services settings
+4. Configure your AI credentials in Settings → AI Credentials
 5. Go to Settings → Reading to configure TLDRWP options
 6. Test the connection and start generating summaries!